 One 2016 study also found that CBD might have some effect on turning white fat to brown fat, a process called ‘fat browning’ that supposedly promotes a healthier metabolism.10 The ECS also plays a role in regulating insulin, and the added boost from CBD might support this.

-However, one of the main things CBD and intermittent fasting have in common are their purported anti-inflammatory effects.11 Used in conjunction, they could provide significant relief in some inflammatory conditions which are extremely common.
+However, one of the main things CBD and intermittent fasting have in common are their purported calming effects.11 Used in conjunction, they could provide significant relief in some conditions which are extremely common.
 Both intermittent fasting and CBD may also have some neuroprotective properties, which means they could provide some support to the creation of new brain cells and the protection of old ones.12 13

 It should also be noted that developing a CBD tolerance is very unlikely.